Showing posts with label Bangkok. Show all posts

 6. Lounge Pants and Silk Scarves

-As I’ve said before, Thailand is known as a shopping haven so you can’t help but visit malls and market.
+As I’ve said before, Thailand is known as a shopping haven so you can’t help but visit malls and markets.
 During our trip, we visited MBK Center where you can find affordable stuff so if you have time, visit this mall.
-You can see a lot of lounge pants with elephants print and silk scarves which is a good pasalubong.
-Jim Thompson House & Museum has a souvenir shop where you can buy silk scarves but expect the price is steep.
+You can see a lot of lounge pants with elephant prints and silk scarves which is a good pasalubong.
+Jim Thompson House & Museum has a souvenir shop where you can buy silk scarves but the price is steep.

 7. Namu Life SnailWhite Products